avine/formation-angular-base/doc/course/public/13_appendix.md

 ## Appendix - Component lifecycle | OnDestroy

-- `OnDestroy` lifecycle hook is frequently used for cleaning component
+- `OnDestroy` lifecycle hook is frequently used for cleaning up the component

 ```ts
 import { Component, OnDestroy } from '@angular/core';